Chapter 2

 “Amnesia!?”

 He gave me another of his lingering looks.
 “You don’t know your name.
 And you’ve forgotten me.
-Sure sounds like amnesia.”
+Sure seems like amnesia.”

 Wilbur’s expression grew more ambiguous.
 A moment’s hesitation later: “Of course a second opinion can be arranged if that’s what you want.
 But I can see no other explanation for your loss of memory.”